84n4n4/artifact_detection/README_zenodo.md

 When re-evaluating from scratch, these scripts are supposed to be run in alphabetical order as they use data produced by their preciding evaluation scripts.

 # Datasets
-After following the [preliminary steps](#preliminary-steps), all datasets are located in [datasets](datasets).
-The data is stored as zip-compressed csv's.
+The datasets are located in [datasets](datasets) as zip-compressed csv's.
 Please have a look at our journal paper (see [Publications](#publications)) for details on our dataset creation process.
 - `[language]_all_issues.csv.zip` contains all mined issue tickets for this language's projects.
 - `[language]_all_documentation.csv.zip` contains all mined documentation files for this language's projects.